0x03 - Getting started with Reverse Engineering

 We discussed some of the reasons for doing SRE, with the core being to understand what software is doing.
 Needing to understand can be for many reasons: malware analysis, CTF challenges, security verification, penetration testing, recovering lost code, etc. Software ‘cracking’ to bypass license checking and stealing intellectual property are well-known unethical uses for SRE.

-We briefly looked at the meanings of the output of the file command after compiling a simple C program in various ways with gcc:
+We briefly looked at the meanings of the output of the file

-• Normally, without any special flags.
+- Normally, without any special flags.

-• Statically, using the --static flag.
+- Statically, using the

-• Without symbols, using the -s flag.
+flag. - Without symbols, using the

 The first practical was a guided walkthrough of the Hack The Box’s ‘Baby RE’ challenge, a 64-bit Linux ELF application.
 It was solved in various ways, using:

-• Ghidra for decoding the flag,
+for finding the correct password,- Ghidra for decoding the flag,

-• ltrace for intercepting library calls,
+for intercepting library calls,- and

-• and gdb (with GEF or pwndbg) for debugging to bypass the password.
+(with GEF or pwndbg) for debugging to bypass the password.

 The second exercise was Hack The Box’s ‘Ransom’ challenge, a 64-bit Windows PE “ransomware” executable.
 The goal for this challenge was to figure out how to decrypt an Excel document which was encoded by the ransomware.